Six Flags (1961–2024)

-Six Flags Entertainment Corporation, formerly Six Flags Theme Park, Inc., is an American amusement park corporation, headquartered in Arlington, Texas.
-It has properties in Canada, Mexico, and the United States.
-Six Flags owns the most theme parks and waterparks combined of any amusement-park company and has the seventh highest attendance in the world.
-The company operates 27 properties throughout North America, including theme parks, amusement parks, water parks, and a family entertainment center.
-In 2019, Six Flags properties hosted 32.8 million guests.
+Six Flags Entertainment Corporation, formerly Six Flags Theme Parks, Inc., was an American amusement park corporation, headquartered in Arlington, Texas.
+At its height, Six Flags owned more theme parks and waterparks than any other company: 42 properties in the United States, Canada, and Mexico, including theme parks, amusement parks, water parks, and a family entertainment center.
+In 2019, Six Flags properties hosted 32.8 million customers, the seventh-highest attendance in the world.

-Originally, the company was known as Six Flags, Corp., and later Six Flags, Inc. Founded in the 1960's, its name is derived from its first property, Six Flags Over Texas.
-The company maintains a corporate office in Midtown Manhattan, and headquarters in Arlington, Texas.
-On June 13, 2009, the corporation filed for Chapter 11 bankruptcy protection because of crippling debt, which it successfully exited after corporate restructuring on May 3, 2010.
+Founded in the 1960s and named for its first theme park, Six Flags Over Texas, the company was known first as Six Flags, Corp., and later Six Flags, Inc. The company maintained a corporate office in Midtown Manhattan, and headquarters in Arlington, Texas.
+On June 13, 2009, the corporation filed for Chapter 11 bankruptcy protection, which it exited after corporate restructuring on May 3, 2010.

+On July 1, 2024, Six Flags merged with rival Cedar Fair in an $8 billion deal; the merged company, also called Six Flags and based in Charlotte, operates 51 properties, including 27 amusement parks, 15 water parks, and nine resorts.

 History

 Origin

-The name "Six Flags" originally referred to the flags of the six different nations that have governed Texas: Spain, France, Mexico, the Republic of Texas, the United States of America, and the Confederate States of America.
-Six Flags parks are still divided into different themed sections, although many of the original areas from the first three parks have been replaced.
+In 1957, real estate businessman Angus G. Wynne and other investors created The Great Southwest Corporation, which in 1960 began building its first theme park in Arlington, Texas, between Dallas and Fort Worth.
+They named it Six Flags Over Texas, a reference to the six nations that have governed Texas: Spain, France, Mexico, the Republic of Texas, the United States of America, and the Confederate States of America.
+The park opened the following year for a short, 45-day season.

-Six Flags Theme Parks originated in 1957 with the creation of The Great Southwest Corporation by Angus G. Wynne and other investors.
-Construction of Six Flags Over Texas started in 1960 and the park opened the next year for a short (45-day) season.
-The park initially featured a Native American village, a gondola ride, a railroad, some Wild West shows, a stagecoach ride and "Skull Island", a pirate-themed adventure attraction.
-There was also an excursion, inspired by the historical La Salle Expeditions in the late 1600s, called "LaSalle's River Adventure", aboard French riverboats through a wilderness full of animated puppets.
+Six Flags Over Texas initially featured a Native American village, a gondola ride, a railroad, some Wild West shows, a stagecoach ride and "Skull Island", a pirate-themed adventure attraction.
+There was also "LaSalle's River Adventure", inspired by the late-1600s La Salle Expeditions, that carried customers on French riverboats through a wilderness of animated puppets.
 Over the years, all of those attractions, except the railroad, were replaced by others, such as roller coasters, swing rides, log flumes and shoot-the-chute rides, as well as an observation tower.